 A Star of a Lower Magnitude

-Whisper to the Stars is a vintage-contemporary romance that revolves around a trope hard to find nowadays: unrequited love.
-It starts out strong, with the promise of a deeply moving emo story.
+Whisper to the Stars by Hettie Grimstead is a vintage-contemporary romance that revolves around a trope hard to find nowadays: unrequited love.
+It starts strong, with the promise of a deeply moving emo story.
 And it delivers, up to a point.
 Then it falters.
 Somewhere in the middle, it loses sight of what a romance is supposed to do: to engage and enthrall the reader.

-Recently I read and reviewed for Sweet Savage Flame Yesterday’s Love by Marsha Manning, pen name of the prolific Hettie Grimstead.
+Recently, I read and reviewed Yesterday’s Love by Marsha Manning, the pen name of the prolific Hettie Grimstead.
 I was so enchanted that I sought out other romances by the same author.
 Which led me to Whisper to the Stars.
 To say I had high expectations would be putting it mildly.

-It was first published in 1963 by Mills & Boon.
+This book was first published in 1963 by Mills & Boon.
 The version I read is, of course, the transatlantic Harlequin reprint.
 Published in 1970, with three later editions (that I know of).
-It got pretty good ratings on Goodreads, so I must assume it was a crowd-pleaser.
+It got good ratings on Goodreads, so I assume it was a crowd-pleaser.

 To Love in Vain